alexdotrud/artera_project/README.md

 - **CSS Variables** — Used to maintain consistent colors, spacing, and typography across all pages.
 - **CSS Flexbox & Grid** — Power the responsive layouts used in the Shop, Bag, Library, and Profile pages.
 - **JavaScript (Vanilla)** — Handles dynamic price updates, toast notifications, size selection logic, and small frontend interactions.
 - **jQuery** — Used for quick DOM manipulation, AJAX toasts, and a few Bootstrap-dependent interactions.
+- **Python** — The primary backend language powering all server-side logic, views, URL routing, and integrations.

 ---